HarmoWatch/ngx-redux-core/README.md

 ```angular2html
 <pre>{{ 'some/state/path' | reduxSelect | async | json }}</pre>
 ```
-Another big advantage of this package is the very good TypeScript support.
-Now you'll get a compiler error if the payload of the redux action is not compatible to the reducer function.
+Another big advantage of this package is the TypeScript support.
+You'll get a compiler error if  the payload of the redux action is not compatible to the reducer function.

 ![TypeScript support](./docs/ts-support.gif "TypeScript support")

-Of course, this package works perfectly with [RxJS](https://github.com/ReactiveX/rxjs) and the AOT compiler.
+Of course, this package works with [RxJS](https://github.com/ReactiveX/rxjs) and the AOT compiler.

 ### What is Redux?

-[Redux](http://redux.js.org/) is a popular and common approach to manage a application state.
+[Redux](http://redux.js.org/) is a popular and common approach to manage an application state.
 The three principles of redux are:

 - [Single source of truth](http://redux.js.org/docs/introduction/ThreePrinciples.html#single-source-of-truth)
 - [State is read-only](http://redux.js.org/docs/introduction/ThreePrinciples.html#state-is-read-only)